Two variable logic with ultimately periodic counting

 \section{Introduction}

 In the search for expressive logics with decidable satisfiability problem, two-variable logic, denoted here as $\fotwo$, is one yardstick.
-This logic is expressive enough to subsume basic modal logic and many description logics, while satisfiability and finite satisfiability coincide, and both are decidable \cite{scott, mortimer, gkv}.
+This logic is expressive enough to subsume basic modal logic and many description logics, while satisfiability and finite satisfiability for this logic coincide, and both are decidable \cite{scott, mortimer, gkv}.
 However, $\fotwo$ lacks the ability to count.
 Two-variable logic with counting, $\ctwo$, is a decidable extension of $\fotwo$ that adds \emph{counting quantifiers}.
-In $\ctwo$ one can express, for example, $\exists^5 x \ P(x)$ and $\forall x \exists^{\geq 5} y\ E(x,y)$ which, respectively, mean that there are exactly $5$ elements in unary relation $P$, and that every element in a graph has at least $5$ adjacent edges.
+In $\ctwo$ one can write, for example, formulas $\exists^5 x \ P(x)$ and $\forall x \exists^{\geq 5} y\ E(x,y)$ which, respectively, express that there are exactly $5$ elements in unary relation $P$, and that every element in a graph has at least $5$ adjacent edges.
 Satisfiability and finite satisfiability do not coincide for $\ctwo$, but both are decidable \cite{decidectwo,pachoskicounttwovar}.
 In \cite{pachoskicounttwovar} the problems were shown to be $\nexptime$-complete under a unary encoding of numbers, and this was extended to binary encoding in \cite{ctwobinary}.
 However, the numerical capabilities of $\ctwo$ are quite limited.
 For example, one can not express that the number of outgoing edges of each element in the graph is even.

-A natural extension is to combine $\fotwo$ with \emph{Presburger arithmetic} where one is allowed to define collections of tuples of integers from addition and equality using boolean operators and quantifiers.
+A natural extension is to combine $\fotwo$ with \emph{Presburger arithmetic} where one is allowed to define collections of tuples of integers from addition and equality using Boolean operators and quantifiers.
 The collections of $k$-tuples that one can define in this way are the \emph{semi-linear sets}, and the collections of integers (when $k=1$) definable are the {\em ultimately periodic sets}.
-Prior work has considered the addition of \emph{Presburger quantification} to fragments of two-variable logic.
+It is natural to consider the addition of \emph{Presburger quantification} to fragments of two-variable logic; this is in the spirit of works such as \cite{bartosztonyfsstcs,bartosztcs}.
 For every definable set $\phi(x,y)$ and every ultimately periodic set $S$, one has a formula $\exists^S y ~ \phi(x,y)$ that holds at $x$ when the number of $y$ such that $\phi(x,y)$ is in $S$.
 We let $\fotwopres$ denote the logic that adds this construct to $\fotwo$.